pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 fit for it because it was designed to centralize power and decision-making, making it difficult for just anyone to participate in the system.

-I apologize in advance for the number of acronyms in this post.
+The aim of this essay is not as much to present solutions, as it is to paint a picture of a way to think about a problem and point out some directions that we could move forward towards solving it.
+Call it a pattern if you wish.
+Either way, I apologize in advance for the number of acronyms in this post.

 <!--MORE-->